 Take your content and get it out there.
 Get it in front of your audience with your message.

 Studies show that longer content ranks better.
-In fact, a minimum of 1900 words receives more attention by Google than posts with less words.
+In fact, a minimum of 1900 words receives more attention from Google than posts with fewer words.
 It makes sense because usually the more the content, the more exhaustive the topic.

 Once you have valuable, well-written content, it’s time to get backlinks from higher authority websites.
 There are a few ways to do this, all of which either include money or time.

 Approach similar industry websites that post articles and pitch your blog post.
 If you are a plumber who is looking to get backlinks, send an email to the websites where your article is a fit.
 This may be an online industry magazine, plumbing association, news site, blog or even a supplier’s website.